ZHeCensus/api-docs/_pages/guides/intro/source-and-metrics.md

 Each dataset provides information for different topics, years, and at different levels (national, state, county, block levels).
 Census Data API provides various datasets, you can explore them in detail [here](https://api.census.gov/data.html).

-We will focus on the the American Community Survey (ACS) because of its wide variability of population questions and frequent updates.
-To discover sources and metrics we can use the search feature in [data.census.gov](http://data.census.gov).
-The Slack and Gitter developer communities; and data experts are also a great source, if you can't find the data.
+We will focus on the the American Community Survey (ACS) because of its wide variarty of population questions and frequent updates.

+You can also discover sources and metrics using the search feature in [data.census.gov](http://data.census.gov).
+If you need help trying to find a specific data set see the [Community Page]({{ '/community/' | relative_url }}), we have helpful a community that will be happy to assist you.

 For the first example we will get the Population of the all the States.
 At [data.census.gov](http://data.census.gov) click on the **Population** under the **Subjects** heading on the main page.
 You can see the various tables that have population information, select the first one "Total Population in United States"